Horse-Drawn Carriages (Fiaker)

 While there are now many different ways to travel around Vienna, the fiakers, horse-drawn carriages which have been transporting people in the city for centuries, are still a popular way for tourists to explore the historic centre.

-Fiakers are horse-drawn carriages that offer tours around Vienna's historic center.
+Fiakers are horse-drawn carriages that offer tours around Vienna's historic centre.
 During the experience in these centuries-old modes of transport, the traditionally costumed coachman entertains visitors with fascinating stories about the places along the route, giving a new perspective to the ancient city and revealing the secrets of its history.

 A lasting tradition